ermongroup/cs228-notes/inference/jt/index.md

 ---
 We have seen how the variable elimination (VE) algorithm can answer marginal queries of the form $$P(Y \mid E = e)$$ for both directed and undirected networks.

-However, this algorithm has an important shortcoming: if we want to ask the model for another query, e.g. $$P(Y_2 \mid E_2 = e_2)$$, we need to restart the algorithm from scratch.
+However, this algorithm has an important shortcoming: if we want to ask the model for another query, e.g., $$P(Y_2 \mid E_2 = e_2)$$, we need to restart the algorithm from scratch.
 This is very wasteful and computationally burdensome.

 Fortunately, it turns out that this problem is also easily avoidable.
 When computing marginals, VE produces many intermediate factors $$\tau$$ as a side-product of the main computation; these factors turn out to be the same as the ones that we need to answer other marginal queries.
 By caching them after a first run of VE, we can easily answer new marginal queries at essentially no additional cost.

 The end result of this chapter will be a new technique called the Junction Tree (JT) algorithm{% include sidenote.html id="note-VEandJT" note="If you are familiar with dynamic programming (DP), you can think of VE vs. the JT algorithm as two flavors of same technique: top-down DP v.s. bottom-up table filling.
-Just like in computing the $$n$$-th Fibonacci number $$F_n$$, top-down DP (i.e. VE) computes *just* that number, but bottom-up (i.e. JT) will create a filled table of all $$F_i$$ for $$i \leq n$$.
+Just like in computing the $$n$$-th Fibonacci number $$F_n$$, top-down DP (i.e., VE) computes *just* that number, but bottom-up (i.e., JT) will create a filled table of all $$F_i$$ for $$i \leq n$$.
 Moreover, the two-pass nature of JT is a result of the underlying DP on bi-directional (junction) trees, while Fibonacci numbers' relation is a uni-directional tree." %}; this algorithm will first execute two runs of the VE algorithm to initialize a particular data structure holding a set of pre-computed factors.
 Once the structure is initialized, it can answer marginal queries in $$O(1)$$ time.

 We will introduce two variants of this algorithm: belief propagation (BP), and the full junction tree method.
 BP applies to tree-structured graphs, while the junction-tree method is applicable to general networks.